Ontario General Power of Attorney | Free Template

 This person can be a spouse, family member, or lifelong friend.
 If you’d like, you can also appoint a lawyer or trust company instead.
 Some people prefer an impartial party because it can eliminate conflict.

-To be valid, your General Power of Attorney must meet the below criteria:
+To be valid, your General Power of Attorney must meet the following criteria:

 Details to Include in Your General POA